What is a line of credit?

 M1’s platform was created in such a way that investing is accessible to all types of investors.
 When you open an investment account with M1 Finance, you can customize it to meet your goals or select from among dozens of portfolios that have been created to fit a variety of different objectives, times to invest, and abilities to tolerate risk.
 Investing with M1 is free as the brokerage does not charge any management fees or commissions when you invest your money.

 The powerful platform also helps to save time by automatically reinvesting and rebalancing your portfolio.
 This helps to keep you and your money on track to meet your financial objectives automatically.
-To learn more about investing with M1 Finance or borrowing with M1 Borrow, get started today by signing up now or call us at 888.714.6674.

 Tax and Legal Advice Disclaimer.
 M1 Finance and its affiliates do not provide tax, legal or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.